Where to buy whittling wood

 Whittling wood may be shipped to you in bulk, usually one or two logs at a time from a local supplier.
 Buying logs is only ideal if you have the right tools to cut the wood into usable sizes.
-Please ensure that You may find it best to buy your supplies in bulk if there are several different types of whittling wood that you like the best, or if there are several different types of whittling boards that you like the best.
+Please ensure that You may find it best to buy your supplies in bulk if there are several different types of whittling wood that you like the best or several different types of whittling boards that you want the best.
 Wood is relatively inexpensive, and buying a large supply will give you flexibility and keep your costs down.

 Buying wood from a cheap vendor